Recent Ice Trends in Swiss Mountain Lakes: 20-year Analysis of MODIS Imagery

-A direct quantitative analysis is not possible, since no ground truth is available for 18 out of the 20 winters.
-In order to validate our MODIS results, we additionally process the VIIRS data from 8 winters (since winter 2012--13, inclusive) and compare the results to MODIS.
-Since a pixel-to-pixel comparison is not straight-forward due to different GSDs, we fit the timelines per winter for each lake as described before (Fig.~\ref{fig:LIP_curve_method}a) and compute absolute differences (AD) between the daily estimates for the percentage of frozen pixels.
+\textbf{Additional check using VIIRS}.
+Direct quantitative analysis is not possible, since no ground truth is available for 18 out of the 20 winters.
+To validate our ML product (MODIS), we additionally process the VIIRS data from 8 winters (since winter 2012-13, inclusive) and compare the results.
+Since a pixel-to-pixel comparison is not straightforward due to different GSDs, we fit the timelines per winter for each lake as described before (Fig.~\ref{fig:LIP_curve_method}a) and compute absolute differences (AD) between the daily estimates for the percentage of frozen pixels.
 The AD is computed only on dates when both MODIS and VIIRS acquisitions are present, and when the lake is at least 30\% cloud-free.
-The ADs are then further aggregated to obtain a Mean Absolute Difference (MAD) for each winter.
+The ADs are then aggregated to obtain a Mean Absolute Difference (MAD) per winter.
 Fig.~\ref{fig:comparison_MSP}a shows, for each lake, the mean and standard deviation of the MAD across the 8 common winters.
-The low mean values (3.5, 5.8 and 4.3 percent respectively for Sihl, Sils and Silvaplana) show that our MODIS and VIIRS results are in good agreement, especially considering that a part of the MAD is due to the difference in GSD between MODIS (250m GSD) and VIIRS ($\approx$375m GSD).
-Note also that, the acquisition times during the day (and hence the cloud masks) can differ; and that, although the absolute geolocation has been corrected for both sensors, errors up to 0.5 pixel can still remain~\citep{sultan2013} and affect the selection of clean pixels near the lake shore.
+The low mean values (3.5, 5.8 and 4.3 percent respectively for Sihl, Sils and Silvaplana) show that our MODIS and VIIRS ML products are in good agreement, especially considering that a part of the MAD is due to the difference in GSD between MODIS ($250~m$) and VIIRS ($\approx375~m$).
+Note also that the acquisition times during the day (and hence the cloud masks) can differ; and that, although the absolute geolocation has been corrected for both sensors, errors up to 0.5 pixels can still remain~\citep{sultan2013} and affect the selection of clean pixels near the lake shore.